bazelbuild/buildtools/WARNINGS.md

   * Automatic fix: no

 Public functions should have docstrings describing functions and their signatures.
-A docstring is a string statement which should be the first statement of the file (it may follow comment lines).
-Docstrings are expected to be formatted in the following way:
+A docstring is a string literal (not a comment) which should be the first statement of a function (it may follow comment lines).
+Function docstrings are expected to be formatted in the following way:

     """One-line summary: must be followed and may be preceded by a blank line.